dh73/axi_appnote/docs/source/index.rst

 +----------------------------------------------------------------------+

 .. note::
     The failing property was obtained in the inductive test and may not be valid, but it has a purpose.
 One usually can find interesting scenarios by weakening the inductive property (not adding all required constraints but with some guidance), because SBY cannot generate certificates of witness yet, so this can help to investigate the design further.
-This is not a recommendation, and many times it does not serve a purpose without having previous knowledge of certain weak structures of the design.
+This is not a recommendation, and many times it does not serve a purpose without having previous knowledge of certain weak structures of the design. [[ look at this in more detail, I'm not sure it is saying what I think it is, might be clear with more context, but maybe it can also be improved ]]

 ===============================
 Concerns with the AXI4 Protocol